Royals Commemorate the Start of WWI

 On the same day, Queen Elizabeth II attended a service at Crathie Kirk in Scotland, while the Duke of Edinburgh was present at one in Sandringham in England.
 The Prince of Wales attended the service of commemoration for the Commonwealth in Glasgow.
 The Duchess of Cornwall also attended a candlelit vigil at Westminster Abbey that evening, whilst Prince Harry attended an event in Folkenstone, before joining the Duchess of Cambridge in Mons, where he read out a letter written by an Irish soldier during the War.

 The next day, the Duke and Duchess of Cambridge and Prince Harry visited a field of 888,246 ceramic poppies at the Tower of London.
-A day before, England turned out their lights at 11:00pm to remember those who had lost their lives during WWI.Filed under Belgian Royals, British Royals, Luxembourg Royals, Spanish Royals
+A day before, England turned out their lights at 11:00pm to remember those who had lost their lives during WWI.Filed under Belgium, Luxembourg, Spain, The United Kingdom

-Tagged Anniversary, Elizabeth II, Felipe VI, Hereditary Grand Duke Guillaume, King Philippe, President Gauck, President Hollande, Prince Harry, Queen Mathilde, The Duchess of Cambridge, The Duchess of Cornwall, The Duke of Cambridge, The Duke of Edinburgh, The Prince of Wales, World War I.
+Tagged Anniversary, Elizabeth II of the United Kingdom, Felipe VI of Spain, Hereditary Grand Duke Guillaume of Luxembourg, King Philippe of the Belgians, President Gauck of Germany, President Hollande of France, Prince Harry of Wales, Queen Mathilde of the Belgians, The Duchess of Cambridge, The Duchess of Cornwall, The Duke of Cambridge, The Duke of Edinburgh, The Prince of Wales, World War I.